Public Access qualified

 - Fitness to Practise proceedings (at all stages, and at all levels of seriousness, complexity and technical content) brought against health and care professionals by the General Medical Council, Nursing and Midwifery Council, and Care Council for Wales;

-- Misconduct proceedings (at all stages, including several multi-handed, lengthy, paper-heavy and complex cases) brought against teachers by the Teaching Regulation Agency, involving allegations of sexual misconduct, grooming, dishonesty, assessment maladministration, failures to safeguard children, financial and recruitment malpractice, and inappropriate religious influence;
+- Misconduct proceedings (at all stages, including several multi-handed, lengthy, paper-heavy and complex cases) brought against teachers by the Teaching Regulation Agency (in England) and Education Workforce Council (in Wales), involving allegations of serious sexual misconduct, grooming, dishonesty, assessment maladministration/cheating, failures to safeguard children, financial and recruitment malpractice, and inappropriate religious influence;

 - Proceedings brought by other regulators including the Farriers Registration Council;